 However, it’s on the up again.
 The government is all about making sure the country is safe for tourists, so you’ll be a priority for them when you visit.
 It’s a big part of Turkey’s economy.

 On another note, a couple of pretty sizeable earthquakes happened here in 2017, and these aren’t uncommon.
 As such, you will need to bear natural disasters in mind.

 Is it Safe to Visit Turkey Right Now?

 At this moment in time, it is safe to visit Turkey.

 However, some places still AREN’T safe; at all.
-There are travel warnings in place for pretty much anywhere near the border with Syria, and an “all but essential travel” warning from the British government for the following provinces: Sirnak, Mardin, Sanliurfa, Gaziantep, Kilis, and Hatay, as well as Tunceli and Hakari.
+As of January 2020 there are travel warnings in place for pretty much anywhere near the border with Syria, and an “all but essential travel” warning from the British government for the following provinces: Sirnak, Mardin, Sanliurfa, Kilis, and Hatay, as well as Tunceli and Hakari.
 Most terrorist attacks happen in this southeastern region.

 Turkey might be a little on the rocks thanks to terrorist attacks and political unrest, but it’s been building itself back up to the tourist behemoth it once was.
 It’s already well prepared for tourists, so as long as you don’t go to places you shouldn’t.
 Travel smart and avoid things that seem sketchy and you should be fine.
 To help you out, here are some tips for staying safe in Turkey.